 An APEC Life Sciences Strategic Plan was approved by APEC Ministers in 2004 and it includes recommendations for collective action and an implementation schedule.
 The Strategic Plan also provides recommendations for strengthening the innovative life sciences sector in the APEC region, placing particular emphasis on boosting region-wide levels of investment in research and development for health innovation.

-In 2007 the LSIF was tasked to undertake a multidisciplinary study on the role of and returns to economies from investment in health innovations that address health and related economic and fiscal challenges facing the region.
+In 2007, the LSIF was tasked to undertake a multidisciplinary study on the role of investment in health innovations that address health and related economic and fiscal challenges facing the region, and the return on investment for economies.
 It was also mandated to establish frameworks for public-private sector partnerships to better utilise resources to meet health needs.

 The LSIF has developed an Enablers of Investment Checklist, a voluntary guidance tool for policy makers in each APEC economy to assess their investment environment for life sciences innovation.
 Singapore volunteered to fill out the implementation of the Checklist in 2009.

 The APEC Harmonization Center (AHC) was launched in Seoul, Korea in June 2009.
 The AHC is an important step towards harmonising regional regulatory priorities.
 An LSIF Regulatory Harmonization Steering Committee (RHSC) has also been created to advance the harmonisation agenda.
 The AHC has since organised a series of events, including an "APEC Harmonization Center Biosimilar Workshop" in 2009.
 The workshop was focused on the opportunities and challenges of biological medicines, regulatory issues for biosimilars and the regulatory landscape for biosimilars.
-A follow up workshop on Biosimilar is scheduled to be held in April 2012.
+A follow up workshop on Biosimilars was held in April 2012.